 For those involved in the writing effort (i.e., authors, external peer reviewers, and document oversight group members), the ACC requires the disclosure of all RWI (as defined in Section 2.1.2.) involved in the production, marketing, distribution or reselling of healthcare goods, services, advice or information consumed by patients, investors and/or physicians.
 This may include relationships with government entities as well as not-for-profit institutions and organizations (see category definitions for detail).

 1.2.1.
-Relationships with Industry and Other Entities versus Conflict of Interest
+Relationships with Industry (RWI) Versus Conflict of Interest (COI)

-The term Relationships with Industry and Other Entities (RWI) is preferred over Conflict of Interest (COI) as the intent is not to imply conflict or bias.
-When all relationships are disclosed with detail regarding category and amount and managed appropriately when building consensus and voting, potential bias can be avoided or minimized while assuring that the final, published document reflects the necessary expertise.
+The ACC prefers the term Relationships with Industry and Other Entities (RWI) as opposed to the term Conflict of Interest (COI).
+RWI, by definition, does NOT necessarily imply a conflict.
+When all relationships are disclosed with the appropriate detail regarding category and amount, and managed appropriately for building consensus and voting, the College believes that potential bias can be avoided and the final published document is strengthened since the necessary expertise is accessible.

 2.0.
 General Principles for Managing RWI

 Listed below is the information the College collects for the purposes of managing RWI for clinical document development.